Permanent Residence UK 2026 : Requirements & How to Get It

 4. What happens while the application is being decided?

 Settlement applications can take several months to be decided.
-During this period, the applicant must continue to hold valid immigration permission.
-Existing visa conditions usually continue to apply until a decision is made.
+During this period, the applicant needs to continue to hold valid immigration permission.
+Existing visa conditions usually continue to apply under section 3C of the Immigration Act 1971 until a decision is made.

-For sponsored workers, this means that sponsorship must remain in place until ILR is formally granted.
+For sponsored workers, this means that sponsorship needs to remain in place until ILR is formally granted.
 Becoming eligible for settlement does not end sponsorship duties or remove the need for visa extensions if the current permission is due to expire before a decision is issued.

 5. What are common mistakes in permanent residence applications?